-Sewer sidelines and junction cut-ins for property connection
+Sewer sidelines and junction cut-ins for property connections will usually be required during a new development or when subdividing property

 During the development process, sometimes a new connection to the sewer main is required to fulfill the new wastewater requirements.
 This is usually achieved by performing a sewer junction cut-in or constructing a sewer sideline.